NASA's solar probe "touches" the sun, beams back a surprising first set of findings

 WISPR dust

-The Wide-field Imager for Solar Probe (WISPR) acts as the probe's "eyes" and allows researchers to image structures formed by the solar wind in the corona.
-The WISPR delivered a stunning first light image in September 2018 and then followed it up with a mind-blowing image from inside the sun's atmosphere in December.
+The Wide-field Imager for Solar Probe acts as the probe's "eyes" and allows researchers to image structures formed by the solar wind in the corona.
+The WISPR delivered a stunning first-light image in September 2018 and then followed it up with a mind-blowing image from inside the sun's atmosphere in December of that year.

 Russ Howard, principal WISPR investigator, examined pictures taken by the instrument to identify structures in the solar wind.
 The images reveal new dynamics in coronal "streamers," magnetic loops that brightly beam from the sun, and offer a look at faint coronal rays.
 The team also observed the intensity of dust-scattered light in the region around the sun, confirming observations made from Earth.
 However, they were surprised to see unusual intensity profiles closer to the sun.